JayBHEDA410/Asynchronous-FIFO/README.md

 Configurable Depth: Easily adjustable FIFO depth to meet specific requirements.

+Binary to Gray Conversion: Utilizes binary to Gray code conversion for addressing to mitigate glitches.

+used synchronizer circuits to prevent metastability issues between asynchronous clock domains.

 # testing

 The test_Asynchronous_FIFO file contains a Verilog testbench to validate the functionality of the FIFO module.
 Simulation can be performed using a Verilog simulator such as ModelSim or QuestaSim.